-MidCoast Council current has 4, 413 hectares of land zoned for infrastructure as shown in Table 4.
+At the time of preparing the Review, MidCoast Council current had 4, 413 hectares of land zoned for infrastructure as shown in Table 4.
 About 72% of this falls into the category of 'Classified Road' which includes the Pacific Highway and sections of The Lakes Way.